rebelsky/csc207c/_los/sola14.md

 ---
 title: SoLA 14
-link: false
+link: true
 ---
 # {{ page.title }}

 _An extra opportunity for all the LAs._

-Note: The links to LAs are not yet available.
+Note: The links to LAs are only available on Gradescope (sorry).

 **Prior ADT/DS LAs**